 The class is structured around the weekly face to face meeting.
 Students can anticipate having about 3-4 hours of homework each week.
 Five weekly assignments are posted that build on what was presented in class, preparing the student for the upcoming meeting.
 In class, students can anticipate needing to ask and answer questions based on the weekly assignments.
 Language structure is provided to guide the interaction in class.
-The units last 5-7 weeks are built around AP themes.
-In addition to regular weekly assignments, students keep a weekly written journal.
+The units last 6-9 weeks with an assessment project/test at the end of each unit.
+In addition to regular weekly assignments, students will keep a weekly written journal.

 Who should enroll?

 10th-12th graders Please contact teacher if you have any questions.

 - High speed, broadband Internet

 - Sound card and microphone (for live sessions)

 - Streaming video capabilities to watch recorded lectures

 - A scanner is helpful for turning in assignments

 Evaluation and Feedback

 Weekly assignments receive the complete score…unless some correcting is needed.
 So, if students do their work, including the corrections, they will get a perfect score for their weekly assignments.
 On the assessments, more details are taken into consideration.
 Again, if a student is working well and within their abilities, I give high marks.
 Most weekly homework is graded the week it is turned in.
 Unit projects sometimes take longer, but I am patient when students have technical difficulties (which often show up with the bigger projects).
 I do try to give feedback and corrections in French on the assignments.
 I also make myself available to my students during the week, should they have trouble with any assignments.